Bernardo Bellotto at the Cini Gallery

 At the entrance, a copy of Andrea del Verrocchio’s Spiritello or Putto welcomes you, once believed to be by the master himself, and it is this smiling little spirit that ideally accompanies you during the visit.The museum is currently open from Spring to Autumn, This is my link for the visit.

-My small contribution to the Florentine painter in Venice will probably be published at the end of 2023, I will update you in this blog.
+My small contribution to the Florentine painter in Venice will probably be published probably in 2025.